flipzoom/PageHitCounter/README.md

 - Works with all admin themes
 - Counter database is created as write-optimized InnoDB
 - API to track events for templates that are not viewable
-- No dependencies on Librarys, pure VanillaJS (Automatic tracking script)
+- No dependencies on libraries, pure VanillaJS (Automatic tracking script)
 - Works in all modern browsers
 - Pages are sortable by hits